Iceland Winter Adventure

 Drive the Golden Circle on your way back to the capital.
 Visit the explosion crater Kerið, before continuing to the geothermal Geysir area and explore the bubbling mud pots and spouting geysers.
 Next, make a stop at the stunning two-tiered Gullfoss waterfall, before closing the circle at the unique Þingvellir National Park. Þingvellir is included on UNESCO’s World Heritage Site list for being historically significant to the founding of Icelandic democracy and a place of striking natural beauty.
 Then head to Reykjavík for the evening.
 We will spend this evening in Reykjavik.

 The morning of Day 6 (New Years' Eve) will be spent in Reykjavik, where we can explore the city, it's architecture, and major sights.
 We will explore this amazing city, and get ready for our New Years Eve.
-Our celebration will begin with a mix & mingle with other travellers and guests over an apéritif, followed by a gourmet 5-course dinner at the Grand Hotel, paired with selected wines, and live entertainment.
+There is an optional New Years Eve Party, which will be an additional expense.
+Our celebration will begin with a mix & mingle with other travelers and guests over an apéritif, followed by a gourmet 5-course dinner at the Grand Hotel, paired with selected wines, and live entertainment.
 Afterwards, we will be taken to a large neighborhood bonfire to celebrate with Icelanders.
 We will then return to Grand Hotel for dessert, sparkling wine and the exciting countdown to the New Year.
 Once the event finishes, you can head to the city centre and continue the party with music and dancing with the locals, if you wish.
+The price for this excursion has not been set by the hotel yet, but it will probably be in the $400 range per person.

 On our final day in Iceland, we will let ourselves sleep in after the excitement of ringing in 2021.
 After a leisurely morning, we will ship any of our items back to the states that we do not intend to take with us on the flight, and make our way back to the airport.
 We will have time in the early part of the day to shop and explore Reykjavik some more, and to revisit any of our favorite locations before heading to the airport.